14th Canadian Hussars: Second World War

 With the outbreak of World War II, the 14th Canadian Light Horse was not mobilized right away for service.
 On 1 August 1940, the regiment was redesignated as the 14th Canadian Hussars.

-On 26 January 1941, the regiment mobilized the 14th (Active) Canadian Hussars, CASF for active service.
-On 11 February 1941, the regiment was converted to armour and redesignated as the 8th Reconnaissance Battalion (14th Canadian Hussars), CASF and later on 8 June 1942, as the 8th Reconnaissance Regiment (14th Canadian Hussars), CAC, CASF (abbreviated as 8 Recce).
+On 26 January 1941, the regiment mobilized the 14th (Active) Canadian Hussars, CASF, for active service.
+On 11 February 1941, the regiment was converted to armour and redesignated as the 8th Reconnaissance Battalion (14th Canadian Hussars), CASF, and later on 8 June 1942, as the 8th Reconnaissance Regiment (14th Canadian Hussars), CAC, CASF (abbreviated as 8 Recce).
 Formed from reinforcements from Canada and personnel of the 2nd Canadian Infantry Division in the United Kingdom, the regiment was organized as the reconnaissance regiment of the 2nd Canadian Infantry Division.
 On 7 July 1944, the regiment landed in France along with the rest of the 2nd Canadian Infantry Division, where it fought in North-West Europe until the end of the war.
-On 2 August 1945, the regiment was Redesignated as the 8th Reconnaissance Regiment (14th Canadian Hussars), RCAC, CASF.
+On 2 August 1945, the regiment was redesignated as the 8th Reconnaissance Regiment (14th Canadian Hussars), RCAC, CASF.
 On 15 December 1945, the overseas regiment was disbanded.

 Formation and structure

-The regimental badge for 8 Recce, designed by its first commanding officer, Lt.-Col. C. Churchill Mann.
+Regimental badge for 8 Recce, designed by its first commanding officer, Lt.-Col. C. Churchill Mann.
 This design forms the basis for the cap badge.